ImperaLuna/veridion_product_deduplication_challenge/README.md

 columns for more precise matching, but after switching to a product-centric approach, product_title proved to be the most reliable single identifier.

-Custom keys (like combining brand+product_title) were explored but ultimately rejected because they introduced false negatives by over-segmenting what should be considered the same product
+Custom keys (like combining brand+product_title) were explored, ultimately rejected because they introduced false negatives by over-segmenting what should be considered the same product.

 ## Output